Startup India

 • Pay attention to the price of renting an office or a warehouse, among other expenses.

-• Accounting firms are frequently used by companies of all sizes to balance their books, file tax returns, and create reports.
+• Companies of all sizes frequently use accounting firms to balance their books, file tax returns, and create reports.

 • You should factor in the fees that an attorney may charge you to design contracts or assist you in adhering to industry regulations.